- What We Do

 If you are a parent involved in court proceedings about your child, you are likely experiencing one of the most stressful times in your life.
 It is difficult enough for those who have a lawyer guiding them through the process, but many parents find that they have no choice but to represent themselves as they can’t afford representation and legal aid is only available for family cases in very limited circumstances.

-The conclusion of the proceedings, if you have not been able to reach an agreement with the other parent along the way, will be a final hearing You are likely to be asked to give evidence at this hearing which can feel very intimidating if you don’t know what to expect.
+The conclusion of the proceedings, if you have not been able to reach an agreement with the other parent along the way, will be a final hearing, which is sometimes referred to as a ‘trial’.
+You are likely to be asked to give evidence at this hearing which can feel very intimidating if you don’t know what to expect.

 As a lawyer, I have a duty to the court, not just my client, so I am not allowed to coach my clients.
 I cannot for example rehearse likely questions and answers with them before they give evidence.